barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

     *If questioned:* the hubbub is because "honoured guests" are expected.
-If questioned further about the guests, the imps describe the [glos:pc].
+If questioned further about the guests, the imps describe the [abbr:pc "PCs"].

-    The imps will eventually serve a meal for the [glos:pc] in the dining room.
-They will run around in a panic trying to find the [glos:pc], to direct them to the meal.
+    The imps will eventually serve a meal for the [abbr:pc "PCs"] in the dining room.
+They will run around in a panic trying to find the [abbr:pc "PCs"], to direct them to the meal.

 6. **Store room**